OctopusDeploy/blog/blog/2018-01/octopus-release-2018.1.md

 !toc

-## Octopus Cloud alpha
+## Octopus Cloud

 One of our big drivers for this year is to bring our hosted Octopus offering to market, called **[Octopus Cloud](https://octopus.com/cloud)**.
+We are kicking off a closed Alpha program in the next few days - thank you to everyone who registered!

+The next opportunity to start using Octopus Cloud will be during our open Beta program in March 2018.
+You can [register your interest in Octopus Cloud today](https://octopus.com/cloud)!

-If you are interested in being part of our closed alpha program, you can [register your interest today](https://octopus.com/cloud)!
-The closed alpha will kick off very soon, followed by an open beta, the official launch, and later in the year we will be launching our Data Centre edition.
+Following the open Beta we will launch Octopus Cloud officially, and later in the year we will launch our Data Centre edition.

 Learn more about [Octopus Cloud](https://octopus.com/cloud).